Why this campaign?

 But the CAP can be changed for the better!

-With the European Commission’s Public Consultation on the future of the CAP now open, we have a unique opportunity to demonstrate to decision-makers that a thorough reform is urgently needed.
+With the European Commission’s Public Consultation on the future of the CAP now closed, we are thrilled to report that 258,708 of you demonstrated to decision-makers that a thorough reform is urgently needed.

 why do we need a living land?